zexerv/UR5e_ros2/README.md

 colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release --parallel-workers 4 --packages-skip cartesian_compliance_controller cartesian_controller_base cartesian_controller_handles cartesian_controller_utilities cartesian_force_controller cartesian_motion_controller cartesian_controller_simulation cartesian_controller_simulation_ur5e cartesian_controller_tests
 ```
 #### Installation of  cartesian controllers (cartesian_controller_simulation, cartesian_controller_simulation_ur5e and cartesian_controller_tests excluded)

+If you are not interested in having the cartesian controllers installed you can try to move the robot directly with MoveIt!, which will exploit the standard `scaled_joint_trajectory_controller` (which, for now, since the repo is under developement and only Taffi is able to understand her mess, I suggest is a good option to go with)
 ```
 colcon build --packages-select cartesian_compliance_controller cartesian_controller_base cartesian_controller_handles cartesian_controller_utilities cartesian_force_controller cartesian_motion_controller --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```